Saying Goodbye to Your Child

 Burial Options & Information

-If at all possible, both parents should be involved in planning the funeral and memorial services.
-Parents who were overlooked in the planning process often say they felt uncomfortable with the choices others made for their child’s services.
-Well meaning relatives and friends may try to assume the burden to save the parents from the pain.
-While the process will certainly be difficult, it is also a critical step in the healing process.
+To begin, if at all possible, both parents (if appropriate) should be involved in planning the funeral and memorial services.
+Parents who were overlooked in the planning process often say they felt uncomfortable with the choices others made for their child’s farewell services.
+Well meaning relatives and friends may try to assume the burden to save the parents and siblings from the pain.
+While the process will certainly be excruciatingly grievous, it is also a very important for parents’ choices to be heard, respected, and enacted.

 Selecting the Funeral Home

 Base your selection on several factors.
 First, make some phone calls and speak with the funeral director.
-Be sure to tell him or her that you have just experienced the death of an infant.
+Be sure to tell him or her that you have just experienced the death of your child or a child family member.
 His or her attitude should be sensitive and gentle.
-If you feel a sense of over professionalism or he seems to be austere, please hang up and try another funeral home.
-Assuring that the director will be sensitive to your needs as a bereaved parent is the most important factor of choice.
+If you feel a sense of over-professionalism or if the funeral director seems to disconnected or unfeeling, move on to the next and try another funeral home.
+Ensuring that the funeral director will be sensitive to your needs as a bereaved parent is of the utmost import.

-If you are comfortable with the director’s level of awareness and sensitivity, arrange to make a visit.
-Upon arrival, consider the options that they have available to you.
-Remembering important issues such as location, flexibility of service options, coordination options with clergy and the cemetery you have chosen, and payment arrangements.
-Be sure to make your memorial desires clear to the director so they are able to coordinate the schedule and other arrangements according to your wishes.
+If you are comfortable with the funeral director’s degree of compassion, awareness and sensitivity over the phone, arrange for an in-person visit.
+Upon arrival, consider the options that they have available to you, remembering important issues such as location, flexibility of service options, coordination options with clergy and the cemetery you have chosen, and payment arrangements.
+Be sure to make your memorial desires clear to the director so that he or she will be able to coordinate the schedule and other arrangements according to your wishes.
+If a funeral director tries to press you to do – or not to do – something about which you feel strongly, you can push back or call someone who can advocate for you.
+This is your child.
+These are your decisions.

-If it is too difficult for you to deal directly with the funeral director, find a family member or support group volunteer who you can speak with and ask them to communicate and coordinate your requests for the memorial service on your behalf.
+If it is too difficult for you to deal directly with the funeral director, find a family member or support group volunteer you trust to communicate and coordinate requests for the memorial service on your behalf.

 There are two types of funerals.
-One is with your child’s body present so that family members and friends may have the opportunity to say good bye, the other is without your child’s body present.
+One is with your child’s body present so that family members and friends may have the opportunity to say good bye; the other is without your child’s body present.
 You may chose an open or closed casket viewing.
-If you choose to have your child’s body present, consider decorating his or her casket with pictures of his or her family, stuffed animals or toys, flowers and other items of memorial.
+If you choose to have your child’s body present, consider decorating his or her casket with pictures of his or her family, stuffed animals or toys, his or her favorite hobby icons, flowers and other items of memorial.
 A common myth surrounding a burial is that all bodies must be embalmed.
-This is your decision.
+Embalming is your decision.
 Express your questions and concerns to your director.
+In some states, home funerals are an option.
+It is important to have a trained team to support you should you choose this.

 If you are feeling pressured into cremation either by a lack of funds, lack of time or sheer confusion surrounding the decision making process, please ask someone professionally to assist you in that decision so you do not have regrets later.